Tara suggested my last post sounded like closure with Tony. I hadn’t thought about it until that moment, and have been reflecting on it since.

 Second, I worry I won’t find someone else who loves me like he does.
 He accepts me – no, adores me – for exactly who and what I am.
 He knows many of the stories in this blog, he’s not afraid of my independence or threatened by my success.
 Despite everything, the love he has for me has been unwavering.
 Losing the regular reminders of that has been difficult.
 When I said before I’ve been using him as a crutch, that’s what I meant.

-While the analytical side of me would love to know more about him and Maria, what’s happening, what she thinks, how on earth she’s patient enough to deal with it, and the like – there’s no benefit to me nor does it change anything.
+While the analytical side of me would love to know more about him and Mary, what’s happening, what she thinks, how on earth she’s patient enough to deal with it, and the like – there’s no benefit to me nor does it change anything.
 I do a good job now of not asking for information when I don’t need it – or when it could do me harm.

 I also know it does me no good to give him any lectures on how I see his continued inability to move forward.
 He told me recently he is between a rock and a hard place, knowing what he’s walking away from and what he’s going to.
 I could have said so much in that moment but realized it was pointless.
 I muttered sounds of acknowledgment and otherwise kept my mouth shut.

 What a concept.

 I suppose intellectually I’ve completely said goodbye.
 Emotionally I’m probably as close as I can be without moving on to someone else, or time making it happen naturally.
 And my heart?

 It will always have a place carved out for him, that much I know.

 Image from the Cary Grant movie “My Favorite Wife”